Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 2. Training: DevOps, CI/CD (Continuous Integration/Delivery) for Beginners is a good place to start with DevOps training.
 The course is designed for beginners used to the more conventional development life cycle.
 It introduces them to the concept of CI/CD and DevOps and builds the foundation for more advanced courses down the road.

 3. Tools: On top of the stack you already use, you’ll need Mobile DevOps platforms such as Bitrise or Codemagic.
 These platforms help you automate manual processes and integrate with your current stack.
-You can switch to CI/CD processes with either of the platforms and use Instabug for continuous monitoring to complete your Mobile DevOps tech stack.
+You can switch to CI/CD processes with either of the platforms and use Instabug for continuous monitoring of you relases to complete your Mobile DevOps tech stack.

 Release Notes